Pressure: Units

 When millimetres of mercury (or inches of mercury) are quoted today, these units are not based on a physical column of mercury; rather, they have been given precise definitions that can be expressed in terms of SI units.
 One millimetre of mercury is approximately equal to one torr.
 The water-based units still depend on the density of water, a measured, rather than defined, quantity.
 These manometric units are still encountered in many fields.
 Blood pressure is measured in millimetres (or centimetres) of mercury in most of the world, and lung pressures in centimetres of water are still common.

 Underwater divers use the metre sea water (msw or MSW) and foot sea water (fsw or FSW) units of pressure, and these are the units for pressure gauges used to measure pressure exposure in diving chambers and personal decompression computers.
-A msw is defined as 0.1 bar (= 10,000 Pa), is not the same as a linear metre of depth.
-33.066 fsw = 1 atm (1 atm = 101,325 Pa / 33.066 = 3,064.326 Pa).
-The pressure conversion from msw to fsw is different from the length conversion: 10 msw = 32.6336 fsw, while 10 m = 32.8083 ft.

-Gauge pressure is often given in units with "g" appended, e.g. "kPag", "barg" or "psig", and units for measurements of absolute pressure are sometimes given a suffix of "a", to avoid confusion, for example "kPaa", "psia".
+Gauge pressure is often given in units with "g" appended, e.g. "kPag", "barg" or "psig", and units for measurements of absolute pressure are sometimes given a suffix of "a", for example "kPaa", "psia".
 However, the US National Institute of Standards and Technology recommends that, to avoid confusion, any modifiers be instead applied to the quantity being measured rather than the unit of measure.
 For example, "p_{g} = 100 psi" rather than "p = 100 psig".